solidsgroup/alamo/Readme.md

     make

-This again can be sped up using `make -jN`.
+This again can be sped up using `make -j#OfProcessors`.

-To generate documentation, type

-    make docs

-(Note that this requires several libraries -- see section below.)
 For additional help, type

     make help